 The Graduate Program

 The graduate program is central to the mission of the Philosophy Department and to our vision of its future.
 The mission of the Ph.D. program in philosophy is to provide advanced philosophical training to students with demonstrated outstanding scholarly competence so that they may pursue high-quality independent research under the mentorship of faculty, become independent members of the international philosophical community, and successfully find full-time academic employment or satisfying careers beyond the professoriate.
-The primary mission of the M.A. program in philosophy is to prepare students with strong backgrounds in philosophy and allied fields to successfully obtain admission to more advanced degrees programs (especially Ph.D. programs in philosophy and related areas) or to launch careers in other fields.
+The mission of the M.A. program in philosophy is to prepare students with strong backgrounds in philosophy and allied fields to successfully obtain admission to more advanced degree programs (especially Ph.D. programs in philosophy and related areas) or to launch careers in other fields.